 Betsy Calabresa- As Lead Scheduler for Senior Helpers, Betsy supervises all client and caregiver schedules.
 Along with Paige, she is in constant communication with our caregivers to arrange quality services and care for our clients.
 By looking at each caregiver's skill level, location, character traits, and previous experience, Betsy diligently seeks to find the best match for each client, ensuring each client's needs are met.
 She feels fortunate to be a part of such a caring and rewarding environment.

-Paige Zezulka - As Scheduling Assistant for Senior Helpers, Paige works with Betsy to manage all client and caregiver schedules.
+Paige Zezulka – As a Scheduler and Training Assistant for Senior Helpers, Paige works with Betsy to manage all client and caregiver schedules.
 She maintains communication with our caregivers to arrange quality services and care for our clients.
 Paige also assists with training caregivers to ensure that our entire staff is knowledgeable and prepared with the skills needed to provide our clients the care that they require.
 Paige previously worked for Senior Helpers as a caregiver so she understands the needs of our clients and is able to fill-in as a caregiver when needed.

-Brittany Hanson - As HR Manager for Senior Helpers, Brittany is responsible for seeking out new caregivers to join the Senior Helpers - Madison team.
-Brittany can be found recruiting at local universities and tech schools, as well as job and community centers, job fairs, and numerous other local organizations and events.
-Brittany creatively utilizes the vast world of internet job postings and social media to catch the attention of potential caregivers while also focusing on caregiver retention and recognition through a weekly newsletter, encouraging ongoing training, and discussion forums.
-Brittany is extremely passionate about the Senior Helpers' mission, and sets out everyday to spread the word about what we do.
+Erin Whitman - As HR Manager, Erin is responsible for seeking out new caregivers to join the Senior Helpers - Madison team.
+Erin can be found recruiting at local universities and tech schools, as well as job and community centers, job fairs, and numerous other local organizations and events.
+Erin creatively utilizes the vast world of internet job postings and social media to catch the attention of potential caregivers while also focusing on caregiver retention and recognition through a monthly newsletter, encouraging ongoing training, and discussion forums.
+Erin is extremely passionate about Senior Helpers’ mission and sets out every day to spread the word about what we do.